verveschool/versel/content/essays/sales-is-computationally-irreducible.md

 The same is true of playbooks.

-A script isn't useful because it sounds clever.
+A script isn't valuable because it sounds clever.

-It's useful because it survives hundreds of conversations.
+It's valuable because it survives hundreds of conversations.

 Volume turns opinions into evidence.